CU-DBMI/demo-python-memory-reference-accounting/README.md

 - __"Python Memory Allocator" (`pymalloc`)__
   The Python interpreter is packaged with a specialized memory allocator called `pymalloc`.
-  "Python has a pymalloc allocator optimized for small objects (smaller or equal to 512 bytes) with a short lifetime." ([Python: Memory Management - The pymalloc allocator](https://docs.python.org/3/c-api/memory.html#the-pymalloc-allocator))
+  "Python has a pymalloc allocator optimized for small objects (smaller or equal to 512 bytes) with a short lifetime." ([Python: Memory Management - The pymalloc allocator](https://docs.python.org/3/c-api/memory.html#the-pymalloc-allocator)).
+  Ultimately, `pymalloc` uses `C malloc` to implement memory work.
 - __C dynamic memory allocator (`malloc`)__
-  When `pymalloc` is disabled or a memory requirements exceed `pymalloc`'s constraints, the Python interpreter will use a function from the [C standard library](https://en.wikipedia.org/wiki/C_standard_library) called [`malloc`](<%5B%60malloc%60%5D(https://en.wikipedia.org/wiki/C_dynamic_memory_allocation)>).
+  When `pymalloc` is disabled or a memory requirements exceed `pymalloc`'s constraints, the Python interpreter will directly use a function from the [C standard library](https://en.wikipedia.org/wiki/C_standard_library) called [`malloc`](<%5B%60malloc%60%5D(https://en.wikipedia.org/wiki/C_dynamic_memory_allocation)>).
   When `malloc` is used by the Python interpreter, it uses the system's existing implementation of `malloc`.

 ```mermaid